ShangitaPaul/preset-verse/README.md

 PresetVerse is an app empowering musicians and producers with a centralized, interactive platform to collaborate, market, rate/comment, and download/upload tone presets to interface with popular audio production software or live equipment; streamlining the creative process for both hobbyists and industry professionals.
 Users can browse presets based on genre, artist, or gear model, and rate/comment on presets shared by fellow musicians.

-Background/Rationale:
+**Background/Rationale:**

 We all love music.
-If you read about my Engineering Journey (see 'About' page) you would know it was the reason I am even in this profession.
-BUT most people are unaware of how much work it takes to make a record.
+If you read my GitHub profile ReadMe, you would know it was the reason I am even in this profession.
+However, most are unaware of how much work it takes to make a record.
 As a fellow musician and audio professional, I've had countless conversations with my peers about the production issues and lag-time that arise from not having a streamlined  communication platform.
 For example, my close friend and music producer discussed the laborious task of setting up an artist's live vocal processing chain on a USB audio interface, such as Universal Audio's Apollo; where she'd have to contact record producers to send VERY HIGH VOLUME files containing audio parameters and input them into her gear by hand!

 Currently, there is no existence of a centralized platform for musicians and music creators to get together and share preset files and ideas.

 The Tone Preset Sharing Platform not only enhances the ability for musicians and creators to make preset packs for guitar amplifiers, as well as interface with state-of-the-art tools such as Abelton fx, etc., but it would provide a streamlined production, collaboration, and marketing utility for standalone/one-off companies or producers (like my friend) that have to individually set up their own creative spaces, websites, compensation routes, social media/marketing, etc.